monadicsystems/okapi/docs/index.md

 Okapi is NOT recommended for production use at this time.

+Please feel free to reach out to me on [GitHub](https://github.com/monadicsystems/okapi) if you have any questions/criticisms/ideas.

 ## Getting Started

 1. Use the command `stack new <project-name>` to create a new Haskell project